Things to do in Maui in 2026: 27 best Maui activities

 Tips for this Maui activity:

-- Some highly recommended luau shows on Maui are the Old Lahaina Luau, which caters to families with onsite craft demos and cushion seating.
-It has reopened since the 2023 wildfires.
-We hope that the other acclaimed Maui luau – Feast at Lele – will open its door again soon.
-The latter offers a more sophisticated culinary experience perfect for couples.
+• Some highly recommended luau shows on Maui are the Old Lahaina Luau, which caters to families with onsite craft demos and cushion seating.
+Another favorite – Feast at Lele – is yet to reopen after the wildfires.
+It offers a more sophisticated culinary experience, perfect for couples.

 5. Swim with turtles

-One of our fondest memories of our trip to Hawaii, is the experience of swimming with turtles.
+One of our fondest memories of our trip to Hawaii is the experience of swimming with turtles.
 We mainly did so at several beaches on the Big Island.
-On Maui, there are a two spots that are known to attract turtles (honu in Hawaiian): A bay called Turtle Town and the extinct crescent-shaped Molokini Crater.
+On Maui, two spots are known to attract turtles (honu in Hawaiian): A bay called Turtle Town and the extinct crescent-shaped Molokini Crater.
 The latter is also one of the prime diving sites in Hawaii.

-There’s one rule that applies on all the Hawaiian islands and that’s not to touch the turtles.
+There’s one rule that applies to all the Hawaiian islands, and that’s not to touch the turtles.

 Tour suggestions: